 Antifreeze is required if the system can be subjected to ambient temperatures below 35°F. Alcohols and glycols are commonly used as antifreeze solutions.
 Your local representative should be consulted for the antifreeze best suited to your area.
-In the event of a power outage, freeze protection should be maintain in the system to the lowest subjected ambient conditions.
+In the event of a power outage, low temperature protection should be maintained in the system to the lowest subjected ambient conditions.